 After spending years trying to understand my own relationships with narcissists, as well as working with clients for over 30 years, I developed a technique called Observe Don’t Absorb.

-What the Codependent Has to Learn
+What the SLD/Codependent Has to Learn

-Codependents have to learn that stepping into the world of the narcissist is analogous to ingesting toxins.
+SLDs have to learn that stepping into the world of the narcissist is analogous to ingesting toxins.

 Similarly, when we let the narcissist bring us into their world, we lose our emotional control.
-Narcissists pull codependents into emotional altercations.
+Narcissists pull SLDs into emotional altercations.
 As experts, they simply always win by sucking you into their argumentative aggressive, and manipulative world.

 I ask my clients to consider that relationship a toxic environment.
 One where you easily lose your perspective and abandon self-care.